A mathematical framework for quantifying cognitive distortion under conditions of information overload

 The Master Equation

-Individual mathematical formulations for each of the seven amplified biases — Confirmation, Availability, Substitution, Recency, Anchoring, Representativeness, and Framing — with baseline and amplification parameters.
+Individual formulations for each amplified bias — Confirmation, Availability, Substitution, Recency, Anchoring, Representativeness, and Framing — with baseline and amplification parameters aggregated into the Phi Index.

-Explicit falsifiability conditions, a full operationalization table (Table 2), proposed experimental designs, and the conditions under which empirical work would confirm or disconfirm the model's predictions.
+Explicit falsifiability conditions, a full operationalization table, proposed experimental designs, and the staged calibration program under which empirical work would confirm or disconfirm the model's predictions.

 The BAM is live as a real-time interactive tool.
-Set your cognitive parameters, explore the four zones, and see how Phi responds — no account needed.
+Set your cognitive parameters, explore the four zones, and watch how Phi responds — no account needed.

 Or write to us directly: research@attentionplease.ai